brainglobe/brainglobe.github.io/_sources/tutorials/segmenting-1d-tracks.md.txt

 ![Segmenting a 1D track](./images/brainglobe-segmentation/brainglobe-segmentation-fitted-points.png)
-**A new Points layer containing the fitted points named `track_0_fit` appears on the left hand side and in the napari window, and a `.csv` file will be saved, showing the brain region for every spline point along the track.**
+**A new Points layer containing the fitted points named `track_0_fit` appears on the left hand side and in the napari window, and a `.csv` file will be saved, showing the brain region for every spline point along the track along with the distance from the start of the track.**

 :::{note}
 All data will be saved into your brainreg output directory